Native American Education

 Each board meeting starts with a land acknowledgment.
 We acknowledge that we are on the indigenous lands of Coast Salish people, who have reserved territory rights to this land, specifically the Klallam tribes.
 We thank these caretakers of this land, who have lived and continue to live here since Time Immemorial.

 On Thursday, November 10, the Board of Directors held the annual Board meeting with the Lower Elwha Klallam Tribal Council to honor our government-to-government relationship.
 During this time, the Board of Directors and Tribal Council celebrated those awarded a $5000 grant to continue their education to be Klallam language certified.
 The District Grant is $30,000, and the grant will provide $1666.67 for each recipient each quarter for three quarters.

-The Board and Tribal Council also heard from Native staff who work throughout the District teaching Klallam Language, hosting educational programs, and providing student and staff support with our Native American Interventionist and Liaison teams.
+The Board and Tribal Council also heard from Native staff who work throughout the District teaching Klallam Language, hosting educational programs, and providing student and staff support with our Native American Education Advocates and Liaison teams.
 The Board expressed their deep gratitude to the Tribe for their time and willingness to strengthen our government-to-government relationship.

 The Port Angeles School District is proud to partner with OSPI and LEKT to support the LEKT Language Program across the District and support the recipients in their pursuit of Klallam language certification.
 This year, recipients received a $5000 grant to continue their education to be Klallam language certified through Peninsula College.
 The District Grant is $30,000, and the grant will provide $1666.67 for each recipient each quarter for three quarters.